mbloch/mapshaper/docs/development/label-tool-design.md

 - **`-webkit-appearance: none` takes the browser's disabled styling with it**, so a disabled field looked exactly like a live one.
 The panel fades them by the same amount as its other inert widgets.

+##### The other style panels

+The line, polygon and circle panels are drawn from the same parts.
+They were drawing the same controls three different ways, which is how three panels over the same map came to look like three programs: a colour was a swatch inside a field here and a button beside a text box there, a size was a field with a stepper here and a value between a `−` and a `+` there, and a field was 22px and round-cornered here and 19px and square there.

+What they share is in `gui-panel-controls.mjs` — a section, a colour-and-its- opacity row, an action button, a panel button — and in the CSS that is now keyed on `.label-style-panel`, which every style panel carries.
+The label panel keeps its own assembly of the colour field, because its two colours are gated by the icon switch and drawn without captions, but the metrics, the disabled look, the caption sizes and the split-row grid are one set of rules for all four.

+The layout follows from the pairs the other panels turn out to be made of:
+Fill and its opacity, Stroke and its opacity, and for a circle, Stroke width beside Radius.
+Every panel is 216px wide now, since every panel is a stack of those pairs.

+Two things worth knowing:

+- **Stroke width is a `SizeField` stepping a ladder**, not the widget's own fixed increment: the useful widths are quarters of a pixel at the hairline end and whole pixels above 2.
+The ladder was already there behind the old `−`/`+`; what it needed was a field that could also be typed into.
+It also needs `decimals: 2`, because the field re-reads its own contents and the default rounding to a tenth turned an 0.25 hairline into 0.3 the next time anything on the circle was set.
+- **`.hidden` is one class and the panel's rules are two.** A heading told to hide went on being laid out, because `.label-style-panel .label-style-section-title` sets `display: flex` and outranks it.
+The circle panel hides its Circles heading once the points are circles — the title says so, and the section is all that is left in the panel.

 #### Visibility is derived, not toggled